kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 of compatible devices, not once for *each* device.
 This cannot be expressed at the moment.

-Without a mechanism for this, incompatible allocations are only detected during resource preparation, after the scheduler has already made its decisions, leading to pod startup failures and resource thrashing.
-This KEP introduces API and scheduler changes so that compatibility constraints can be declared in ResourceSlice objects and enforced at scheduling time.

 ## Motivation

 Hardware devices often support multiple partitioning or virtualization schemes